University of Baltimore Center for International and Comparative Law: Catherine Moore

-Catherine Moore is the Coordinator for International Law Programs for the Center.
-In this capacity, she manages a broad portfolio of programs, including the LL.M. in the Law of the United States (LOTUS), international exchange and study abroad programs, and she is the Program Director for the Winter Study Abroad Program in Curacao.
+Catherine Moore is the Coordinator for International Law Programs for the center.
+In this capacity, she manages a broad portfolio of programs, including the LL.M. in the Law of the United States (LOTUS), international exchange and study abroad programs, and she is the program director for the Winter Study Abroad Program in Curaçao.
 She currently teaches the CICL Fellows course and oversees student work on a variety of projects.
 She is also a Junior Expert with the ABA-UNDP International Legal Resource Center, most recently advising them on the Draft Cybercrime Law in Cambodia and how it interferes with international human rights standards on the freedom of expression and right to privacy.
 Additionally, Moore is International Law Counsel with the Military Commissions Defense Organization for Guantanamo detainee, Nashwan al-Tamir, who is being tried by the Military Commissions as Abdul Hadi al Iraqi.

 CICL Student Fellows

 CICL Student Fellows are selected each year based upon the academic performance of the student in International Law, the involvement of the student in student activities, such as the International Law Society or the International Law Journal, and the overall interest and enthusiasm that student shows for international law.
 Students work on various projects under the direct supervision of the CICL Fellows professor.
 Current and past Fellows can be found here.
 Past projects include the publication of policy papers on refugee issues, including a field mission to Greece, with Advocates Abroad performing remote research in international criminal law for TRIAL International, preparing memos on business and human rights issues for International Rights Advocates, and researching international human rights and humanitarian law for the Military Commissions Defense Organization.